-For all areas of research impact, its effects can be of different natures:
+For all areas of research impact effects can be of different natures:

-- Conceptual: contributing to the improvement of knowledge (e.g. understanding of policy issues, reframing scientific debates, etc.) - Instrumental: contributing to influence changing of practices (e.g. influencing the development of policy, shaping legislation, etc.) - Capacity building: contributing to the development of individual or collective competences (e.g. technical and personal skill development of the research community, empowering research institutions with tools to improve research performance)
+- conceptual: contributing to the improvement of knowledge (e.g., understanding of policy issues, reframing scientific debates, etc.) - instrumental: contributing to influencing the development/amendment of practices (e.g., influencing the development of policy, shaping legislation, etc.) - capacity building: contributing to the development of individual or collective competencies (e.g., technical and personal skill development of the research community, empowering research institutions with tools to improve research performance, etc.)